jerwallace/aws-robomaker-workshops/content/workshop/deploy.md

     $ /greengrass/ggc/core/greengrassd start
     ```

 22. Create a Fleet and add your robot to the Fleet.
 Fleets enable you to manage a group of robots.
 For example, you can deploy the same robot application to all robots in a fleet.
 Then ensures that all your robots are running the same software.
-If you need different robots to run differnt software, you can create multiple fleets.
-In this workshop, you'll create a single fleet, that contains a single robot.
+If you need different robots to run different software, you can create multiple fleets.
+In this workshop, you'll create a single fleet that contains a single robot.
 In the AWS RoboMaker console, choose *Fleets* under *Fleet managment*.
 Click the **Create fleet** button.

 23. Give your fleet an appropriate name and click **Create**.